David Brooks (commentator): Career

-Political views
+Political ideology

-Ideologically, Brooks has been described as a moderate, a centrist, a conservative, and a moderate conservative.
-Brooks has described himself as a "moderate", and said in a 2017 interview that "[one] of [his] callings is to represent a certain moderate Republican Whig political philosophy."
-In December 2021, he wrote that he placed himself "on the rightward edge of the leftward tendency—in the more promising soil of the moderate wing of the Democratic Party."
+Ideologically, Brooks has been described as a centrist, a conservative, and a moderate conservative.
+Brooks has described himself as a former democratic socialist and "a Burkean... [which] is to be a moderate", saying that such was "what I think I’ve become."
+He said in a 2017 interview that "[one] of [his] callings is to represent a certain moderate Republican Whig political philosophy."
+In December 2021, he wrote that he placed himself "on the rightward edge of the leftward tendency—in the more promising soil of the moderate wing of the Democratic Party".
+In 2024, he said he finds himself "rooting for the Democrats about 70 percent of the time" and that he was "almost all the way to joining" the Democratic Party.
 Ottawa Citizen conservative commentator David Warren has identified Brooks as a "sophisticated pundit"; one of "those Republicans who want to 'engage with' the liberal agenda".
 When asked what he thinks of charges that he's "not a real conservative" or "squishy", Brooks has said that "if you define conservative by support for the Republican candidate or the belief that tax cuts are the correct answer to all problems, I guess I don't fit that agenda.
 But I do think that I'm part of a long-standing conservative tradition that has to do with Edmund Burke ... and Alexander Hamilton."
 In fact, Brooks read Burke's work while he was an undergraduate at the University of Chicago and "completely despised it", but "gradually over the next five to seven years ... came to agree with him".
-Brooks claims that "my visceral hatred was because he touched something I didn't like or know about myself."
+Brooks writes that "my visceral hatred was because he touched something I didn't like or know about myself."
 In September 2012, Brooks talked about being criticized from the conservative side, saying, "If it's from a loon, I don't mind it.
 I get a kick out of it.
 If it's Michelle Malkin attacking, I don't mind it."
 With respect to whether he was "the liberals' favorite conservative" Brooks said he "didn't care", stating: "I don't mind liberals praising me, but when it's the really partisan liberals, you get an avalanche of love, it's like uhhh, I gotta rethink this."

 Brooks describes himself as beginning as a liberal before, as he put it, "coming to my senses."
-He recounts that a turning point in his thinking came while he was still an undergraduate, when he was selected to present the socialist point of view during a televised debate with Nobel laureate free-market economist Milton Friedman.
+He recounts that a turning point in his thinking came while he was still an undergraduate when he was selected to present the socialist point of view during a televised debate with Nobel laureate free-market economist Milton Friedman.
 As Brooks describes it, "[It] was essentially me making a point, and he making a two-sentence rebuttal which totally devastated my point. ...
 That didn't immediately turn me into a conservative, but ..."
+On August 10, 2006, Brooks wrote a column for The New York Times titled "Party No. 3".
+The column imagined a moderate McCain-Lieberman Party in opposition to both major parties, which he perceived as both polarized and beholden to special interests.